3rl-io/spidgets-3dof/README.md

 ---
 ## Student, Researcher, and OEM Info

-Easily connect your own hardware to spidgets by replacing `bin/euler_60` driver with your own stdout program binary
+Connect new IMU devices by replacing `bin/euler_60` driver with your own stdout program binary

 Expected format: